All Episodes

 Now, when you read that, oh, wow, you focus on Clinton and you focus on the fact that the CIA was trying, and this is, by the way, from what I understand, pretty common.

-Uh you if if you know people are on to something, you and they need to steal technology or they need to um uh get it through uh counterespionage, and you know they're trying to get it, give it to them.
+If you know people are onto something and they need to steal technology or they need to get it through counter-espionage and you know they're trying to get it, give it to them.

-Now, Ryzen thinks that the important thing about this is that the CIA bought something real badly, and that the CIA didn't take into account that the Russians would be able to uh notice the errors and the in the leaked instructions, talking about a firing set here.
+Now, Ryzen thinks that the important thing about this is that the CIA bought something real badly and that the CIA didn't take into account that the Russians would be able to notice the errors in the leaked instructions.

-Now, according to Ryzen's book, the agent posing as a greedy Russian scientist, keen to steal records, delivered to plans as instructed by the CIA to Iran's mission to the International Atomic Energy Agency in Vienna.
+Now, according to Ryzen's book, the agent, posing as a greedy Russian scientist, keen to steal records, delivered the plans as instructed by the CIA to Iran's mission to the International Atomic Energy Agency in Vienna.

 But contrary to orders not to open the packet, the double agent added a note which made it clear he could help fix the flaws for money.

-The CIA declined to comment in detail on the book's claims on Iran, but issued a vigorous condemnation of Ryzen's work and methods.
+The CIA declined to comment in detail on the book's claims on Iran, but issued a vigorous condemnation of Risen's work and methods.

-Jennifer Millerwise, CIA director of public affairs, said readers deserve to know that every chapter of State of War contains serious inaccuracies.
+Jennifer Millerweis, CIA Director of Public Affairs, said, readers deserve to know that every chapter of State of War contains serious inaccuracies.

 All right.